-Nothing says “healthy lifestyle choice” like longevity!
-A Harvard study shows that IF’s food-free period manipulates the energy-producing mitochondria of your cells and increases your lifespan.
+Nothing says "healthy lifestyle choice" like longevity!
+A study in the journal Cell Metabolism shows that IF's food-free period manipulates the energy-producing mitochondria of your cells and increases your lifespan.
 As you age, your body is in a natural decline that affects your cells.
 But the study showed that the lower levels of energy produced during fasting times caused the mitochondria to shift and maintain their functions longer than normal to promote healthy aging and a longer lifespan.

 It Keeps Your Brain Healthy